Daamian/Hotelio-ddd-modular-monolith-example/README.md

 ## Business Objectives

 The business objective of this project is to create a sample system for hotel room reservations and hotel network management.
-It aims to demonstrate a practical approach to booking hotel rooms and efficiently managing a network of hotels.
+It aims to demonstrate a practical approach to applying the above patterns and practices.

 ## Event Storming